In this article, we are going to show you how to choose an ecommerce service provider.

 How to Choose an Ecommerce Service Provider: Narrowing Down Your Choices

 Am I comfortable using the technology?

-You don’t need any special technical skills to open an eStore.
-If you’re not technically comfortable with starting your own website, opt for a Marketplace or Platform eStore.
+You don’t need any special technical skills to open an online store.
 You want to spend your time marketing your new business, not dealing with tech issues you don’t understand.

 Does it work on mobile devices?

 Selz works on any mobile device, tablet or desktop.
 You can preview your ecommerce website so you know exactly what it will look like.

 Does it fit into my budget?

 New business owners come in all shapes and sizes.
 From million-dollar startups to those that bootstrap with the change in their pockets.

-So don’t worry if you’re starting with nothing more than a dream and a nickel.
+So don’t worry if you’re starting with limited funds.
 You’ll be able to open your online store and have the ability to add more features as you grow.

 Choosing the best option for a payment gateway is pretty simple.
 Start with looking at the options that are offered in your country.
 Not all countries offer the same choices, so check what’s available in your country first.

 It’s also important to understand how sellers will get paid.
 After all, this is one of the most important aspects of your business – incoming cash flow!
-Check out how Selz pays its store owners depending on their payment gateway choice.
+You can learn more about how to accept payments on your website here.

 Does it have tax support?